Francis L. K. Hsu: Contributions

 Hsu was among the founders of psychological anthropology.
 He has updated and renewed the methodology of cultural and personality research and expanded knowledge of large-scale civil society.
 His theory has influenced the development of Chinese psychology and the production of psychoculture.
 His research provides a non-Western perspective on the study of human behavior and is of great reference value to the research of behavioral science.

 Retirement and death

 Hsu retired from Northwestern in 1978 and was hired by the University of San Francisco as the director of the Cultural Research Center.
 He also served as a senior researcher at the East–West Center at the University of Hawaii.
 He retired again in 1982, but continued lectures and academic work.

-He continued to write in 1986 in spite of a myocardial infarction, and then suffered another two strokes and had to stop academic research.
-In the end, he died in San Francisco on December 15, 1999, at the age of 91.
+He continued to write in 1986 in spite of a myocardial infarction, and then had another two strokes and had to stop academic research.
+He died in San Francisco on December 15, 1999, at the age of 91.